aitorzip/DeepGTAV/README.md

 # DeepGTAV
 ScriptHook mod to build a vision-based deep learning environment using GTAV.
-It supports two main operation modes, Dataset generation or Reinforcement Learning environment (under development).
+It supports two main operation modes, Dataset generation or Reinforcement Learning environment (under development)

 ## Installation instructions
 Update GTAV to the last version and just copy-paste the contents of bin/Release under your GTAV installation directory.
 Then set the correct Dataset store directory in the config.ini file and run the game.